marwamohamed-source/vehicle-rental-system/README.md

-# vehicle-rental-system
+# Vehicle Rental System
-A JavaFX desktop application for managing vehicle rentals
+A JavaFX desktop application built in Java that allows users to browse vehicles, make bookings, manage customer records, and track rental history.

+## Technologies Used
+- Java
+- JavaFX